chamerling/jekyll-serve/README.md

-# Jekyll in a Docker Container
+# Jekyll 3.7.0 in a Docker Container

 > But this has been done.
 Why not `docker pull jekyll/jekyll`?

 - I wanted defaults to be `jekyll serve` when container is run, which I use 90% of time
+- I wanted the last jekyll version (3.7.0) with livereload support \o/
 - I wanted to dev on a local jekyll site w/o having jekyll installed on my host OS
 - I wanted it to be as easy as possible to start
 - I wanted current alpine, ruby, and jekyll